 - 1. Enable cohorts in your course.

 - 2. Create content groups.

-- 3. Specify course components as available only to particular content groups.
+- 3. Specify components or units as available only to particular content groups.

 In the LMS

 - 1. Assign learners to cohorts.

 - 2. Associate one or more cohorts with a content group.

 - 3. Preview cohort-specific course content.